ExitValue.ai

 Who Buys Commercial GCs

-Strategic regional consolidators — larger GCs (regional firms with $200M+ revenue) buy mid-size GCs ($30-100M revenue) for geographic expansion or specialty capability.
+Strategic regional consolidators, larger GCs (regional firms with $200M+ revenue) buy mid-size GCs ($30-100M revenue) for geographic expansion or specialty capability.

-National platforms— Skanska, Whiting-Turner, Suffolk, DPR, Mortenson, Brasfield & Gorrie buy selectively for market entry.
+National platforms, Skanska, Whiting-Turner, Suffolk, DPR, Mortenson, Brasfield & Gorrie buy selectively for market entry.
 Premium multiples for clean targets.

-PE-backed construction platforms — Quikrete-style building products platforms occasionally acquire for vertical integration.
+PE-backed construction platforms, Quikrete-style building products platforms occasionally acquire for vertical integration.
 ESG-focused infrastructure platforms (BlackRock Infrastructure, Brookfield Infrastructure) acquire for civil work.

-ESOP transitions — increasingly popular for commercial GCs with strong management teams.
+ESOP transitions, increasingly popular for commercial GCs with strong management teams.
 Often trades at slightly below market multiples but offers tax-advantaged exit for sellers.

-Want to know what your commercial general contractor business is worth?
+Estimate your commercial general contractor business value

 Frequently Asked Questions